jedevc/Phlang/docs/index.md

 Expressions are used in the args for triggers and responses for greater flexibility.
 You can use basic mathematical operators (```+```, ```-```,
 ```*```, and ```/```), underscores (```_```) for string concentration and
 parenthesis to control the order of operations.
-You can also use the ```%```
-function to access the value of a variable.

 ```
 msg "!dosum"